 Certain directors and officers and entities that hold more than 5% of our Common Stock following the consummation of the Business Combination entered into the Amended and Restated Registration Rights Agreement, pursuant to which they are entitled to registration rights to require us to register the resale of any of our securities held by them.
-For additional information regarding the Amended and Restated Registration Rights Agreement, see "Description of our Securities-Registration Rights."
+In addition, in connection with the Purchase Agreement with Lincoln Park, Lincoln Park entered into a registration rights agreement, pursuant to which they are entitled to registration rights to require us to register the resale of any of our securities held by them.
+For additional information regarding the registration rights agreements, see the "Description of Registered Securities" exhibit filed herewith.